jktulu/SPARC-mobility-dashboard/HOWTO.md

 Note: This is the current data infrastructure sued mainly for development of the site.
 Further experimentations welcome to ensure a more robust and secure solution.

 There are two mirroring data sources:
-- UCL Server ORCA: The live primary data source.
+- [UCL ORCA Server](https://orca.casa.ucl.ac.uk/~jens/sparc-dash/data/): The live data source.
-- Local `public/data` folder: Secondary, used for local development and testing.
+- Local `public/data` folder: Secondary, lives in the repo and is used for local development and testing.

 This is configured via these two `.env` files
 ```json